Paris sequencing

 The practical difference appears before booking.

-DecisionParisLoire ValleyDordogneAix-en-ProvenceRouting rule
+DecisionParisLoire ValleyDordogneAix-en-ProvenceRoute rule

 How many regional nights do you really have?Zero or one spare night should stay Paris-led; the city still has enough depth to absorb the time without a weak transfer.Two or three nights can work if the chateau list is disciplined and the base choice does not create avoidable backtracking.Three or four nights is a more honest floor because arrival, driving, caves, villages, and markets need slack.Three nights can work when rail or flight routing is clean and the Provence ambition stays close to Aix.With fewer than seven total nights, protect Paris or choose one very clean Loire-style contrast.

-How much car tolerance exists?No car is needed if the traveler wants city depth, museum planning, neighborhoods, and a simpler arrival-to-departure plan.A car improves the route, but a carefully chosen Loire base can keep some rail-aware options alive.A car is effectively part of the product if the trip wants caves, villages, river days, and market timing.Aix can work as a walkable city base, but wider Provence days quickly depend on trains, tours, or a car.If the group is not comfortable with driving, Dordogne should not be the default second base.
+How much car tolerance exists?No car is needed if the traveler wants city depth, museum planning, neighborhoods, and a simpler arrival-to-departure plan.A car improves the route, but a carefully chosen Loire base can keep some rail-aware options alive.A car is effectively part of the plan if the trip wants caves, villages, river days, and market timing.Aix can work as a walkable city base, but wider Provence days quickly depend on trains, tours, or a car.If the group is not comfortable with driving, Dordogne should not be the default second base.

 How fragile is the arrival or departure?Early flights, late arrivals, and first-time travelers favor staying in Paris until the trip has recovered.Loire is the most forgiving second move when the onward leg still needs to feel legible from Paris.Dordogne is less forgiving because transfer time, car pickup, and base choice can consume the first useful day.Aix can be clean with the right train or flight plan, but it becomes weak when Provence is squeezed between long transfers.Do not let a romantic second region sit on top of a brittle arrival or departure plan.